-This easy candied bacon recipe is the perfect combination of salty and sweet.
+This easy Candied Bacon Recipe is the perfect combination of salty and sweet.
 My entire family love it when I make this recipe and it never lasts long in my house.

 Candied bacon in a mason jar.

 You are going to love this candied bacon recipe.
 It is seriously so delicious.
 You get perfectly caramelized bacon in each bite.
+This salty snack makes a great appetizer recipe for any occasion.

 My family goes crazy when we make it.
 Even the dogs go wild with the delicious smell that fills the house.
+You just need 3 ingredients to make this maple bacon recipe, so anyone can make it any time.

-What is candied bacon?
+What is Candied Bacon?

 Candied bacon is bacon that has been caramelized and is crispy but still sweet.
 The bacon is covered in sugary deliciousness and put in the oven until it’s baked.